 Organized in sessions dedicated to specific research themes, this itinerant program takes place at different sites in Europe and North America and develops artistic and curatorial projects, discursive events and publications in collaboration with museums, art schools and universities.
 In each context, research is enriched by the contributions of international artists, lecturers, doctoral and master’s students from different disciplines.

-Art by Translation is a postgraduate program that involves 4 artists and curators selected for each year-long session.
+Art by Translation is a postgraduate program that involves 4 artists selected for each year-long session.
 They attend the program in its different international contexts and contribute to research, participate in seminars and workshops with students from the host cities and produce new works presented in the Art by Translation exhibitions and events.

 Each session’s research focus is defined in such a way as to be disseminated across a variety of disciplinary contexts (fine arts, dance, film, writing, art history and theory, architecture, design, etc.).
 For the first session, the research focuses on the processes and ideological stakes of translation in the arts.
 The research subjects for following years are defined as extensions or outgrowths of previously developed issues.